-- The Other Guys box office: Starring Will Ferrell and Mark Wahlberg, Adam McKay’s action comedy had a solid domestic debut – but not solid enough in relation to its steep production budget.
+- The Other Guys box office: Starring Will Ferrell and Mark Wahlberg, Adam McKay’s action comedy had a solid domestic debut – even if not solid enough in relation to its steep production budget.

-The Other Guys box office: Will Ferrell has the second-biggest domestic debut of his career – as long as you choose to ignore inflation
+The Other Guys box office: Will Ferrell has the second-biggest domestic debut of his career – as long as you choose to ignore the existence of inflation

 Aug.
 6–8 weekend box office: Sony Pictures’ Adam McKay-directed action comedy The Other Guys, starring Will Ferrell and Oscar nominee Mark Wahlberg (The Departed, 2006), landed on the top spot at the North American (U.S. and Canada only) box office, thus dethroning the Christopher Nolan-Leonardo DiCaprio blockbuster Inception, which had been the no. 1 domestic title for three weekends.

 According to final studio figures found at boxofficemojo.com, this past weekend The Other Guys grossed $35.5 million from 3,651 theaters.
 That officially marks Will Ferrell’s second-biggest debut ever, trailing only the Ferrell-McKay sports comedy Talladega Nights: The Ballad of Ricky Bobby, which took in $47 million in August 2006.

 Adjusted for inflation, however, The Other Guys’ opening weekend is also behind those of Blades of Glory ($33 million in 2007; adjusted: approx. $37.8 million), Anchorman: The Legend of Ron Burgundy ($28.4 million in 2004; adjusted: approx. $36.1 million), and Elf (an estimated $32.1 million in 2003; adjusted: approx. $42 million).